pmukethi/yolo/explanation.md

 ### f) EXPOSE 5001, for the backend service, we would like to access the container from our local machine that is why we are exposing the port 5001.
 For the client, we will expose 3000 to be able to access the running application on our local machine too.

-### g) CMD ["npm", "run", "server"] - This command runs our application on dev environment.
-This is for backend.

-### g) CMD ["npm", "start"] - This is for the client container and we are starting the client dev server with this command.
+### g) CMD ["npm", "start"] - This is for the both the client and the backend container and we are starting  with this command.

 ### 3. Compose File.

 We will be using the docker-compose.yml file on the root directory of the project.
 This is so because, we have created services for backend, client and db and we will run 'docker compose up' to build the containers.
 In case of any change we make to our docker-compose.yml we should rebuild the containers with 'docker compose up -d'.

-On the compose file, we have three services.
+On the compose file, we have these services.

 ### (i) backend - this is for server container.
 For dev environment, we will use the Dockerfile.backend.dev on the backend context to build the image.
 We are connecting container node_modules on the ./backend to watch for any changes on our code base.
 It also has depends_on, which in this case depends on mongodb container to start before running our backend service.
 We have mapped our port to 5000 to expose our container to browser.